input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/identity.md

-# Atala PRISM SDK - Identity
+# Identity

-To install the module:
+Use this code to install the Identity module:
 ```scala
 libraryDependencies += "io.iohk" %% "prism-identity" % "@VERSION@"
 ```

-## Decentralized Identifiers
+## Decentralized Identifiers (DIDs)

-Atala PRISM Identity module provides the necessary tools to work with decentralized identifiers (DIDs).
+This module provides the necessary tools to work with DIDs.

-All DIDs start with URI scheme identifier `did`.
-Atala PRISM DIDs are no exception, but they also have a specific [DID method](https://www.w3.org/TR/did-core/#dfn-did-methods) attached to them:
+All DIDs start with the URI scheme identifier `did`, and PRISM's DIDs are no exception.
+But they also have a specific [DID method](https://www.w3.org/TR/did-core/#dfn-did-methods) attached to them:

 ```scala mdoc
 import io.iohk.atala.prism.identity.DID

 DID.prismPrefix
 ```

-Furthermore, there are two forms of method-specific identifiers following after the PRISM prefix: canonical and long.
-You can build both forms by using these utility methods:
+There can be two forms of method-specific identifiers after the PRISM prefix: Canonical and long.
+You can build both by using these utility methods:
 ```scala mdoc
 val stateHash = "0f753f41e0f3488ba56bd581d153ae9b3c9040cbcc7a63245b4644a265eb3b77"
 val encodedState = "CmEKXxJdCgdtYXN0ZXIwEAFCUAoJc2VjcDI1NmsxEiAel_7KEiez4s_e0u8DyJwLkUnVmUHBuWU-0h01nerSNRohAJlR51Vbk49vagehAwQkFvW_fvyM1qa4ileIEYkXs4pF"